drehero/goodman-replication/README.md

 * `analysis_tools.R` defines functions to summarize the simulation results
 * `results.R` summarizes the simulation results
 * `extended/` contains the source code of an extended simulation described in the appendix A.2 and A.3
-* `meta/` contains the source code for figure in appendix A.1
+* `meta/` contains the source code for the figure in appendix A.1

 ### Replication